 The Kouhi Award was established by NOWW in 1999 to recognize “outstanding contributions to the literature of Northwestern Ontario.”
 It is named in honour of poet Elizabeth Kouhi.

-NOWW offers several awards intended to recognize achievement in the field literature and writing in Northwestern Ontario–the Kouhi Award and the Margaret Phillips Award.
+NOWW offers two awards intended to recognize achievement in the field of literature and writing in Northwestern Ontario.

-Nominations for each of these awards open in January of each year.
-The awards are presented at the annual Literary Awards Party, usually held in May.
-To submit a nomination, send a brief (two pages maximum) statement describing why the person or organization you’re nominating deserves the award to firstname.lastname@example.org.
+Nominations open in January of each year.
+The awards are presented at the annual Literary Awards Party.
+To submit a nomination, send a brief (two pages maximum) statement describing why the person or organization you’re nominating deserves the award to email@example.com.

 The Margaret Phillips Award (Previously the Burnford Award)

-The Margaret Phillips Award was first awarded in 2009 to recognize a “builder,” someone who has made outstanding contributions to publishing, promoting, or supporting the literature of Northwestern Ontario.
-The intent is to separate recognition for actual writing, recognized by the Kouhi Award, from recognition for supporting the practice and community writing in Northwestern Ontario.
+This Award was first established in 2009 to recognize a “builder,” either a group or individual who has made outstanding contributions to publishing, promoting, or supporting the literature of Northwestern Ontario.
+The intent is to recognize those who support the practice and community of writing, as distinct from the Kouhi Award which recognizes writers.

 The first Burnford Award was given to the Thunder Bay Public Library.
-The 2010 winner was the Sleeping Giant Writers Festival, the 2011 winners were Barb Matousek and Wendy MacDonald and the 2012 winners were the founders of NOWW (Deborah de Bakker, Rosalind Maki, Charles Wilkins and Jim Foulds). .
+Winners include the Sleeping Giant Writers Festival (2010), Barb Matousek and Wendy MacDonald (2011) and the founders of NOWW (Deborah de Bakker, Rosalind Maki, Charles Wilkins and Jim Foulds) (2012).

-2016 marks the first year of the renamed Margaret Phillips award.
+2016 marked the first year of the renamed Margaret Phillips award.